 AULA does not accept credit from institutions with candidacy for accreditation.
 AULA accepts credit for transfer only if the units were earned at a time when the school was accredited.
 Exception: A student holding a Registered Nurse (R.N.) degree from a National League of Nurses-approved program may be eligible for undergraduate transfer credit despite lack of regional accreditation.
 Transfer of credit to Antioch University Los Angeles will be determined in accordance with the following transferability standards:

 - The educational quality of the learning experience that the student transfers

 - The comparability of the nature, content, and level of learning experience to all programs offered by the University

 - The appropriateness and applicability of credit earned to all degree requirements discussed in this catalog

 AULA does not assess transfer credit evaluation processing fees.

 Determining Course Equivalencies

 Initial determinations of transfer credit equivalencies are made by the AULA Office of Admissions through a comparison of course descriptions and/ or course titles.
-The course work evaluated and deemed acceptable based on its content and comparability relative to the program standard/curricula will be initially posted to the student’s permanent University record and then validated and approved by the Office of the Registrar upon the student’s enrollment.
+The course work evaluated and deemed acceptable based on its content and comparability relative to the program standard/curricula as defined by the program will be initially posted to the student’s permanent University record and then validated and approved by the Office of the Registrar upon the student’s enrollment.